rethinkdb/rethinkdb-rs/8-architecture/2-1-5-performance-report.md

 {% toctag %}

-# Performance & Scaling of RethinkDB 2.1.5
+# RethinkDB 2.1.5 performance & scaling report

-We are happy to present the first published RethinkDB performance report, and what we've discovered along the way.
+This report describes a recent effort that the RethinkDB team took to measure our database product, RethinkDB, under different workloads and in different clustering configurations.
+We seek to provide a general overview of RethinkDB’s performance metrics for a variety of workloads and potential use cases.
 In this report some of the questions we’ll address include:

 * What sort of performance can I expect from a RethinkDB cluster?
-* Does RethinkDB scale?
+* How well does RethinkDB scale?
-* Can I use the outdated read mode to improve throughput in read-heavy workloads?
+* Can I trade consistency for performance?

 We’ll attempt to answer these questions by using workloads from the YCSB benchmark suite.
 You can [learn more about YCSB here](https://labs.yahoo.com/news/yahoo-cloud-serving-benchmark), and [review the source code here](https://github.com/rethinkdb/ycsb).
 Expanding beyond the YCSB workloads we selected, we created an additional test which investigates scalability for analytic workloads.

-In the results, we’ll see how RethinkDB 2.1.5 scales to perform 1.3 million individual reads per second.
-We will also demonstrate well above 100 thousand operations per second in a mixed 50:50 read/write workload - while at the full level of durability and data integrity guarantees.
-We performed all benchmarks across a range of cluster sizes, scaling up to 16 nodes.
+In the results, we’ll see how RethinkDB scales to perform 1.3 million individual reads per second.
+We will also demonstrate how RethinkDB performs well above 100 thousand operations per second in a mixed 50:50 read/write workload - while at the full level of durability and data integrity guarantees.
+We performed all benchmarks across a range of cluster sizes, scaling up from one to 16 nodes.

 ## A quick overview of the results